QuantEcon/book-networks-public/code_book/ch_intro.md

 ### Random graphs

 The code to produce the Erdos–Renyi random graph, used below, applies the combinations function from the itertools library.
-For the call combinations(A, k), the combinations function returns a list of all subsets of 𝐴 of size 𝑘.
+The function `combinations(A, k)` returns a list of all subsets of $A$ of size $k$.
 For example:

 ```{code-cell}
 import itertools